Cienfuegos Cuba Travel Guide

 The sugar industry's impact shaped the region, visible in the Provincial Museum's exhibits.

-The Naval Historical Museum detailed information on Cuba's military history, notably naval aspects.
+The Naval History Museum detailed information on Cuba's the history of the military, notably naval aspects.

 Cienfuegos natural landscapes range from botanical gardens to waterfalls.